Lab 6 : Timer Interrupt and C Code

 Figure 6.2 PIT settings

-14. Once confirmed, click "Update Code" at the top menu button bar and click yes when prompted.
-The peripherals.c and peripherals.h will not be updated accordingly to include the timer interrupt settings.
+13. Once confirmed, click "Update Code" at the top menu button bar and click yes when prompted.
+The peripherals.c and peripherals.h will now be updated accordingly to include the timer interrupt settings.

-Paste the following handler code into your program.
+Paste the following handler code into your program on top of main.

 void PIT_CHANNEL_0_IRQHANDLER(void) /*ISR to process PIT channel 0 interrupts*/